 Seniors housing is still in the early stages of evolving into a stand-alone investment asset class.
 Institutional interest continues to increase significantly as managers understand the sector’s unique position relative to other real estate sectors.
-According to the National Investment Center of Seniors Housing & Care (NIC), the total value of the investment-grade seniors housing and care property market is an estimated $372 billion.
+According to the National Investment Center of Seniors Housing & Care (NIC), the total market capitalization of the seniors housing and care property market is estimated to be $475 billion.
 That figure is expected to grow as the proportion of the US population over age 80 is expected to increase dramatically.

 The “graying of America” is accelerating rapidly, driving demand for housing to accommodate the special needs of an aging population.
 Sector demographics are expected to drive investment performance relative to other real estate asset classes.
 Baby Boomers first started turning 65 in 2011 and are now turning 65 at a rate of more than 10,000 per day.
 If penetration rates remain static, the demand for seniors housing will more than double between now and 2035.